 - Retrieves all Power BI workspaces using Get-PowerBIWorkspace.

-- Loops through each workspace and identifies reports whose names start with “AETHER”.
+- Loops through each workspace and identifies reports whose names start with “AETHER”. (or however best for you)

 - For each report: